 In the long run, starting slowly in a focused way can produce dividends, and make for a smoother, more efficient documentation project.
 Only focusing on top tier priority procedures within each department in the first pass phase allows the process owners and department members to integrate the procedures into their department documentation and operation.
 Then, when the documentation project returns to develop another tier of procedures, the department can assist in providing meaningful feedback on how useful and accurate existing procedures are, and assist in selecting what, if any, processes should be documented with procedures in the second pass phase.

 With more effective and efficient features, you can finish your policies and procedures project sooner.
-A core set of “best practices” policies, procedures and forms will begin to save you time right away.
+A core set of “best practices” policies and procedures templates will begin to save you time right away.

 Even a simple map like this might be a huge improvement over your current procedure development process.
 Well, guess what?
 We don’t even get this much in all but a few isolated circumstances.
 (And to the lucky few who’ve gotten what they needed, please tell us what was it like.)